-Say you owned 500 shares of company XYZ.
-While you believe in the company over the longer-term, you think some negative news is going to cause a decline in the short-term.
+Say you owned 500 shares of Apple.
+While you believe in the company over the longer term, you think some negative news is going to cause a decline in the short term.
 You could just let the market run its course, and your shares might decline and then rise.
-Or, you could perform a short hedge with CFDs.
+Or you could perform a short hedge with CFDs.

-Let’s say you open a position on 500 XYZ short CFDs, giving yourself the same exposure as your existing trade.
+Let’s say you open a ‘sell’ position on 500 Apple CFDs, giving yourself the same exposure as your existing trade.
 Given that CFDs are leveraged, you’d only have to pay a small deposit, rather than the full exposure.

-If the price of XYZ shares did fall, you could close your trade and take the profit.
+If the price of Apple shares did fall, you could close your trade and take the profit.
 You’d hope that these earnings at least mitigated some of the loss to your investment position.

-However, if the price of XYZ shares increased instead, you’d make a loss on your CFD position.
-This CFD loss would eat into the profits your investment position would’ve earned you.
+However, if the price of Apple shares increased instead, you’d make a loss on your stock CFD position.
+This would eat into the profits your investment position would’ve earned you.

-Futures contracts are another common choice, normally used by production companies to secure a price for their product.
+Futures contracts are another common choice for hedging, normally used by production companies to secure a price for their commodity product.
 They enable you to lock in a price for a future date.